-Applications for the 2015 Conable Conference Scholarship are open now through Friday, April 3.
-Click here to apply.
+Applications for the 2015 Conable Conference Scholarship are now closed.
+The recipient will be announced in April or May.

 If you have questions please contact Jonathan Kelley at (312) 280-4226 or firstname.lastname@example.org.

 What is the Conable Conference Scholarship?